Finding Nemo (franchise): Future

 Director Andrew Stanton commented in June 2016 about the possibility of a third Finding film, stating:

 "I really do feel like that this was the missing piece, emotionally, for the first movie.
-Now, I’ve stopped saying never for anything because there are a lot of new characters that get introduced and we’ve broadened the universe for this movie.
-And again, I’m very used to seeing that world continue to open up from the Toy Story movies, so I’ve learned to just say, to my knowledge, I think everything that was born of the first movie is wrapped up.
-But we’ll see.
+Now, I've stopped saying never for anything because there are a lot of new characters that get introduced and we've broadened the universe for this movie.
+And again, I'm very used to seeing that world continue to open up from the Toy Story movies, so I've learned to just say, to my knowledge, I think everything that was born of the first movie is wrapped up.
+But we'll see.
 With any of the other sequels, we strive to try and make it seem like it was inevitable, like it was meant to be, that all these extended stories and journeys with these characters were part of the whole canon.
-And that's really hard, but it's so satisfying for me when I’m experiencing that, whether it's a great second season of a TV show or another book in a series.
+And that's really hard, but it's so satisfying for me when I'm experiencing that, whether it's a great second season of a TV show or another book in a series.
 It's a small club when it's done successfully.
-Regardless of how much people may vocalize that they don’t enjoy or wish that there weren’t extensions, sometimes it's really nice to go back and spend more time with these characters if they evolve, if they grow, if they expand.
-So that, I’m very happy with.
+Regardless of how much people may vocalize that they don't enjoy or wish that there weren't extensions, sometimes it's really nice to go back and spend more time with these characters if they evolve, if they grow, if they expand.
+So that, I'm very happy with.
 I feel like it was just as hard, if not harder, on Finding Dory to get it to feel inevitable and preordained, and that it was always of the larger piece."

 In May 2024, Pixar CCO Pete Docter suggested that the studio was considering making a third installment in the Finding Nemo franchise.
 He stated "Where else have we not gone in the ocean?
 The ocean's a big place.
 I think there's a lot of opportunity there.
 We're kind of fishing around."
 In July 2024, while in the middle of her final tour entitled "Ellen's Last Stand...Up", DeGeneres answered in a Q&A session that her Netflix special later that year would be her last act in show business.
-When asked if she would reprise the role of Dory again, DeGeneres responded "No, I’m going bye-bye, remember."
+When asked if she would reprise the role of Dory again, DeGeneres responded "No, I'm going bye-bye, remember."

+On April 25, 2026, Pixar announced that a new Finding Nemo short film is in development with Ellen DeGeneres coming out of retirement to reprise her role as Dory.